"So, ten out of ten for style, but minus several million for good thinking."

 The intersection of the sets "Stupid things" and "Awesome things", which, surprisingly, are non-disjoint sets.
 A field mainly occupied by the obsessions of 8-year old boys, but one that can be surprisingly fertile for all that.

-Examples should be confined to things that are acknowledged in-show as being stupid or ridiculous, yet are treated as being awesome or cool anyway or because of.
+Examples should be confined to things that are acknowledged in-universe as being stupid or ridiculous, yet are treated as being awesome or cool despite or because of this.

 Differs from So Bad, It's Good

 by being the localized case; those apply to the whole show.
 See also Achievements in Ignorance